Table of contents

 Step 5: Setting up the tag server

-That’s why we developed TAGGRS.
-We handle the technical work, so you can get hands-on with Server Side Tracking.
-In addition, we are up to 5x cheaper than Google Cloud (€120 per month), because our hosting and server structure focuses solely on Server Side Tracking.
-As a result, the structure is much more efficient and you pay a fair price, starting at €25 per month.
-For small websites, even for free.
+That's why we developed TAGGRS.
+We take care of the technical work, so you can practically get started with Server Side Tagging.
+In addition, we are up to 5x cheaper than Google Cloud (€ 120 per month), because our hosting and server structure is solely focused on Server Side Tagging.
+Therefore, the structure is much more efficient and you pay a fair price, starting at € 25 per month.
+For small websites even for free.

 1: Creating and configuring a subdomain